Start9Labs/docs/README.md

 ## Contributing

 We love contributions!
 Whether you spot a typo or want to make suggestions, you can fork this project and submit a PR with your changes for consideration.
-If you are not comfortable with this process, please create an issue with your suggestions or bug reports.
+If you are uncomfortable with this process, please [create an issue](https://github.com/Start9Labs/docs/issues).

 If you'd like to get started contributing to open source software, it's easier than you think!
-Visit one of our [Community Channels](src/support/contact.md) and we'll help you get started.
+Visit one of our [Community Channels](https://start9.com/contact) and we'll help you get started.

 ## Third party plugins